AaronPloerer/AstroHop/README.md

 # AstroHop
-UX-Versions of the AstroHop game
+UX-Versions of the AstroHop Game